 But in addition, the dissatisfied customer will often tend to talk to those around him about his bad experience!
 Nearly one in five users report complaining about their bad experiences.
 And in times of social networks, a testimony following a negative experience can quickly become viral, and harm your brand image even more.

-Every dissatisfied user can be transformed into a brand ambassador
+With the right customer service, every dissatisfied user can be transformed into a brand ambassador

 However, it is possible to turn dissatisfied customers and users into true ambassadors for your brand!
 But how?
 The answer seems simple: by offering them an exceptional experience when they turn to you to solve their problem.
 And to provide an exceptional customer experience, Hubspot believes that three elements must be brought to the customer: first, to solve the problem.
 Secondly, to be proactive and provide sound advice that goes beyond the simple solution: the objective is to exceed expectations.
 Finally, throughout the exchange, adopt an honest and authentic posture, capable of making the customer feel that he is considered unique – and therefore important – by your brand.